google/trillian/extension/README.md

    https://github.com/google/trillian/search?utf8=%E2%9C%93&q=%22builtin.NewDefaultExtensionRegistry%28%29%22&type=Code)
    with your implementation.

-1. Your customised Trillian is now ready for use.
+1. Your customized Trillian is now ready for use.